mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 ---

 {% include verse.html
-text="This is how we know that we know him: if we keep his commandments.
-One who says, “I know him,” and doesn’t keep his commandments, is a liar, and the truth isn’t in him.
+text="**This is how we know that we know him: if we keep his commandments.** One who says, “I know him,” and doesn’t keep his commandments, is a liar, and the truth isn’t in him.
 But God’s love has most certainly been perfected in whoever keeps his word.
 This is how we know that we are in him: **he who says he remains in him ought himself also to walk just like he walked.**" verse="1 John 2:3-6"
 %}